arbuh/go-learning/notes/syntax.md

 ### Type conversions

-You can use a function with a name of a type to conver a variable to this type:
+You can use a function with a name of a type to convert a variable to this type:
 ```
 var i int = 10
 var f float64 = float64(i)